ResetXPDR/MSFS2020_AutoFPS/README.md

     - Should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
   - Flight type
        - VFR
-         - TLOD will be locked any time you are below 100 ft or are on the ground, except if (v0.4.2.5) using FPS Tolerance where it can change on the ground or if TLOD Min + is enabled and gets activated where it will be higher.
+         - TLOD will be locked any time you are below 100 ft or are on the ground, except if TLOD Min + is enabled and gets activated where it will be higher.
          - Once in the air above 100 ft, your TLOD will dynamically change to achieve your target FPS.
          - Once below 100 ft, your TLOD will lock to whatever it last was and will stay that way until you take off and climb above 100 ft.
          - (v0.4.2.5) Between 1000 ft and 100 ft there is a sliding scale reduction in TLOD changes to minimise the possibility of stutters near airports.